 Section 1.
 This benefit is available for employees who have completed probation prior to the death of a covered family member.

 Section 2.
-In the event of death in the immediate family of an employee, bereavement leave with pay will be permitted for a maximum period of three (3) scheduled work days for the purpose of bereavement and/or attending the funeral and providing for matters incident to the absences shall be permitted within three (3) calendar days prior to or following the funeral.
+In the event of death in the immediate family of an employee, bereavement leave with pay will be permitted for a maximum period of three (3) scheduled work days for the purpose of bereavement and/or attending the funeral and providing for matters incident to the death.
+Such absences shall be permitted within three (3) calendar days prior to or following the funeral.
 Employees shall be paid at their regular rate of pay times their regular hours worked.

+Employees can put in a request for (2) additional days if the burial is more than 200 miles from the City of Denver.

 Section 3.
-For the purposes of this Article, the term “immediate family” shall be defined as current husband, current wife, current domestic partner, children or step children, parents or legal guardian, brother, sister, grandparents, grandchild, current mother-in-law, and current father-in-law.
+For the purposes of this Article, the term “immediate family” shall be defined as current husband, current wife, current domestic partner, children or step children, parents or legal guardian, brother, current brother-in-law, sister, current sister-in-law, grandparents, grandchild, current mother-in-law, and current father-in-law.

 Section 4.
 Additional time off may be granted to an employee, without pay, when travel is required to attend the funeral of those mentioned above.
 In such cases the employee may elect to use any available paid leave.